howiestein/hello-world/README.md

 # hello-world
-Final project for Grow with Google Challenge Scholarship: Front-End Web Dev
+Sandbox for experimenting with Web development